 Step 6: Here you can add the security groups to allow the desired traffic for your instance.
 Click on review and launch.

 Step 7: Review all the configurations regarding the EC2 instance.
 Click on Launch.

 Step 8: Choose to create a new key pair option and write the key pair name.
 Download the key pair and then click on the launch instance.

 Step 9: We can see that the instance is launched and running in a healthy state.
 Now It is required to create the Amazon Machine Image of this instance.

 Step 11: A prompt will open wherein you are required to write the name of the image.
-Click on create image.
+Click on create an image.

 Step 12: The image creation request is received.
 Now the image will be created.
 Click on close.
-Now go to AMI services in AWS management console.
+Now go to AMI services in the AWS management console.

 Step 13: The AMI image of our instance is created successfully.

 The AMIs are mainly divided into four types as mentioned below: